pfennigt/e_coli_growth/01_studies/SDY009_Z1WT_gradient_G_Z1andWT/README.md

 1. Description of methods used for collection/generation of data:
 	Information to used media and references can be found in ../../../06_manuscripts/Studying_Multiple_Growth_Phases_of_E_coli_on_Minimal_Medium_with_Experiment_and_Theory_Tobias_Pfennig.pdf

 	Escherichia coli strain W3110Z1 was defrosted from -80 °C freezer sample #DD13 (genotype: laciq, PN25-tetR, SpR, IN(rrnD-rrnE)1, rph-1, (see: ATCC 39936); received from: Expressys (Dr. Rolf Lutz)).
+The second used strain W3110 (here also W3110WT) was also defrosted from -80 °C freezer sample #DD1 (genotype: IN(rrnD-rrnE)1, rph-1, (see: ATCC 39936)).

-	The bacteria were first transferred into liquid LB medium (20 g l^-1 LB Broth (Lennox); Carl Roth GmbH + Co.
-KG, Karlsruhe, Germany) with 100 mg ml^1 spectinomycin and incubated at 250 rpm and 37 °C. After one change of medium, they were plated on an agarose Petri dish containing 35 g l^-1 LB broth and 100 mg ml^-1 spectinomycin.
-The inoculated plate was left to incubate at 37 °C overnight.
+	The bacteria strains were plated separately on agarose Petri dishes containing 35 g l^-1 LB broth and for strain W3110Z1 also 100 mg ml^-1 spectinomycin.
+The inoculated plates were left to incubate at 37 °C overnight.
 The bacteria were transferred onto new agarose plates and incubated at 37 °C multiple times to acchieve single, monoclonal colonies.
-The last plate was placed in refrigeration and used as the source for inoculations of liquid media.
+The last plates were placed in refrigeration and used as the source for inoculations of liquid media.

-	Liquid cultures were created by picking a colony from the source-plate and transferring it into 5 ml of minimal M9 medium with growth-supporting supplements, antibiotics, and 22 mM (0.4 % w/v) glucose ("M9G", Tab.
-S2).
-Yeast extract was also added to the medium to a concentration of 1 g l^-1.
-This liquid culture was then incubated at 250 rpm and 37 °C. Every two to seven days, 50 ul of this liquid culture were transferred into 5 ml of fresh M9G medium and continued to be incubated.
-One day before the measurement the culture was renewed as explained before.
+	Liquid cultures were created by picking a colony from each source-plate and transferring them separately into 5 ml of minimal M9 medium with growth-supporting supplements, 22 mM (0.4 % w/v) glucose ("M9G", Tab.
+S2) and in the case of W3110Z1 also spectinomycin.
+To ensure optimal growth, all media and supplements were freshly mixed from base materials.
+These liquid cultures were then incubated at 250 rpm and 37 °C. Every two to seven days, 50 ul of the liquid cultures were transferred into 5 ml of fresh M9G medium with appropriate composition and continued to be incubated.
+One day before the measurement the cultures were renewed as explained before.

-	5 ml of an 1 OD cell solution were prepared by first measuring the optical density at 600 nm wavelength of a 1:4 dilution of culture with MilliQ.
-An appropriate amount of cell culture was spun down and the cell pellet was resuspended in 5 ml of fresh M9 medium with growth-supporting additives and antibiotics ("M9S", Tab.
+	6 ml of 1 OD cell solutions were prepared by first measuring the optical density at 600 nm wavelength of a 1:4 dilution of each culture with MilliQ.
+An appropriate amount of cell culture was spun down and the cell pellet was resuspended in 6 ml of fresh M9 medium with growth-supporting additives and antibiotics ("M9S", Tab.
 S2) by pipetting.
-Each 50 ml of M9S and M9G, as well as the 5 ml of 1 OD cell solution were placed in an OT-2 pipetting robot with P300 pipette module (Opentrons, New York, USA).
+Each 30 ml of M9S and M9G, as well as both of the 6 ml of 1 OD cell solutions were placed in an OT-2 pipetting robot with P300 pipette module (Opentrons, New York, USA).
 A 48-well MTP-48-BOH well plate ("FlowerPlate"; m2p-labs GmbH, Baesweiler, Germany) was filled using the pipetting script ASY001_biolector_data_OTscript.py.
 The layout included seven-step gradients of glucose ranging from 0 to 119.88 C-mmol l^-1.
-Each incoulated well was filled with 900 ul of appropriately mixed medium and 100 ul of cell solution.
-The 3 blank wells contained 1 ml of medium with different carbon concentrations.
+Each incoulated well was filled with 900 ul of appropriately mixed medium and 100 ul of either W3110WT or W3110Z1 cell solution.
+The 3 blank wells contained 1 ml of medium with uniform 119.88 C-mmol l^-1 glucuse concentration.

 	The FlowerPlate was measured in a BioLector Pro (m2p-labs GmbH, Baesweiler, Germany) bioreactor at 37 °C with 900 rpm and the optical modules (product number and gain in parenthesis): scatter (E-OP-201, 3), riboflavin fluorescence (E-OP-227, 6), pH (E-OP-202, 7), O2 saturation (E-OP-203, 7), and NADH fluorescence (E-OP-405, 7).

+	NOTE: This experiment is a corrected version of SDY008_Z1WTf without spectinomycin in the FlowerPlate medium and with the correct calibration data used

 2. Methods for processing the data: